The COLIBRE project: cosmological hydrodynamical simulations of galaxy formation and evolution: Subgrid prescriptions

 We currently have a poor understanding of small-scale mixing processes \citep[for a review, see][]{FaucherGiguere2023}, partly because such processes are difficult to simulate, even for idealized cloud-wind interactions at very high resolution \citep[e.g.][]{Braspenning2023}.
 Nevertheless, it is reasonable to assume that unresolved turbulence would enhance small-scale mixing.
 Following early work on chemodynamics \citep[e.g.][]{MartinezSerrano2008,Greif2009,Shen2010}, we therefore implement turbulent mixing as a diffusion process,

-where $X$ is an abundance, e.g.\ the mass fraction of a particular element, $\dd/\dd t$ is the Lagrangian time derivative, and the diffusion coefficient $D$ is taken to be proportional to the Frobenius norm of the velocity shear tensor, scaled by a dimensionless free parameter, $C_\text{diff}$.
-This treatment is motivated by the Kolmogorov turbulence cascade.
+where $X$ is an abundance, e.g.\ the mass fraction of a particular element, $\dd/\dd t$ is the Lagrangian time derivative, and the diffusion coefficient $D$ is taken to be proportional to the product of the Frobenius norm of the velocity shear tensor, the gas density, the SPH smoothing kernel squared and a dimensionless free parameter, $C_\text{diff}$.
+The diffusion coefficient therefore has dimensions $\text{mass}\,\text{length}^{-1} \text{time}^{-1}$.
+Note that this is equivalent to using a diffusion coefficient $D' = D/\rho_\text{g}$ that does not depend on the gas density and has the more familiar dimensions of area over time, if we replace equation~\ref{eq:diffusion} by $\frac{\dd X}{\dd t} = \frac{1}{\rho_\text{g}} \nabla \cdot (D'\rho_\text{g} \nabla X )$.
+Our treatment of diffusion is motivated by the Kolmogorov turbulence cascade.
 We refer the reader to \citet{Correa2025chemo} for further details.

 The value of $C_\text{diff}$ varies in the literature.
 Based on the \citet{Correa2025chemo} comparison of $[\text{Mg}/\text{Fe}]$ as a function of $[\text{Fe}/\text{H}]$ in small test simulations and for observations of Milky Way stars, we adopt $C_\text{diff}=0.01$. \citet{Correa2025chemo} show that for $[\text{Fe}/\text{H}] > -1$, diffusion has only a limited impact on the element abundances of star particles within the disc of Milky Way-type galaxies.
 However, for lower metallicities, larger values of $C_\text{diff}$ boost the alpha enhancement. \citet{Correa2025chemo} also show that the effect of diffusion becomes more important at lower resolution.
 Including diffusion leads to better convergence of chemical abundances with numerical resolution, particularly on sub-galactic scales, but it does not have a significant effect on other galaxy properties.
 The fact that diffusion is more important at lower metallicities and at lower resolution is expected, as both tend to correspond to fewer enrichment events.